innotegrity/go-errorx/README.md

 ## 👁️ Overview

 `go-errorx` provides extended error logging for Go applications and packages.
-It implements the `error` interface and includes additional features like error codes as well as display errors vs internal errors and properties.
+It extends the `error` interface by adding the ability to include an error code, nested errors, and any attributes associated with the error.

 Please review the [module documentation](https://pkg.go.dev/go.innotegrity.dev/errorx) for details on how to properly the functions and classes contained in this module.